-Ashley Neybert is interested in making Science more fun and accessible for all people whether that be through physical access such as our Sci-Voice Talking LabQuest 2 or intellectual access by including novel demonstrations and relevant “real-life” usage of science to help people see why science is important for everyone from business majors to of course career scientists!
+Ashley Neybert is interested in making Science more fun and accessible for all people whether that be through physical access such as our Sci-Voice® Talking LabQuest 2 or intellectual access by including novel demonstrations and relevant “real-life” usage of science to help people see why science is important for everyone from business majors to of course career scientists!
 Developer of accessible version of the tornado in a bottle experiment and can make a flaming pumpkin that doesn’t burn she is also a member on the American Chemical Society’s Chemists with Disabilities Committee and Vice-President of the National Federation of the Blind’s Science and Engineering Division.
-Ashley got her Bachelor’s in Chemistry at Rockhurst University in 2015 and is currently working on a Master’s in Education in Learning and Instructional Design at Wichita State University.
+Ashley got her Bachelor’s in Chemistry at Rockhurst University in 2015 and her Master’s in Education in Learning and Instructional Design at Wichita State University in 2021.
 You may contact Ashley regarding product sales, curriculum design work, speaking engagements, and to teach at camps, workshops, and conferences.

 866-862-9665 ext 5

-Dr. Peter Walters received his Ph.D. in nuclear physics from the University of Rochester.
-He is currently pursuing graduate studies in applied mathematics and data analytics.
+Dr. Peter Walters received his PhD in High-energy nuclear physics from the University of Rochester and an MS in applied mathematics/data analytics from Manhattan College.
 He earned a B.S. in computational physics and mathematics from Saint Bonaventure University.
 Dr. Walters has worked as a research scientist, as an educator, has authored many research articles about technical developments in the commercial space industry, and has apprenticed at a venture capital firm.
-He also serves on the board of directors at MCC Development, Inc. Dr. Walters lost his eyesight as a teenager and has used assistive technology and accommodations to help him succeed at school, work, and at home for the past 25 years.
+Dr. Walters lost his eyesight as a teenager and has used assistive technology and accommodations to help him succeed at school, work, and at home for the past 25 years.
 He currently resides in the Bronx with his wife and children where he obsessively grows peppers.

 866-862-9665 ext 7